wandb/docs/docs/guides/registry/create_collection.md

 ![](/images/registry/what_is_collection.png)

-For example, the preceding image shows a registry named "Forecast".
-Within the "Forecast" registry there are two collections called "LowLightPedRecog-YOLO" and "TextCat".
+For example, the preceding image shows a registry named "Fine-tuned models".
+Within the "Fine-tuned models" registry there are is a collection called "MNIST".

 :::tip
 If you are familiar with W&B Model Registry, you might aware of "registered models".
 In W&B Registry, registered models are renamed to "collections".
 The way you [create a registered model in the Model Registry](../model_registry/create-registered-model.md) is nearly the same for creating a collection in the W&B Registry.
 The main difference being that a collection does not belong to an entity like registered models.